jusanherndon/blog/tech/home lab/home lab.md

 I am going to try and break down each component to explain what it does and why I am running all of these in my home network.

-NAS
+# NAS

   This is where I store all of my media for jellyfin and any extra files I want to have in a shared space.
 Its based on this [SBC](https://www.friendlyelec.com/index.php?route=product/product&product_id=294) and it currently has about 4 TB of storage on it.
 I am running a ZFS 1 pool of SSD's and it contributes to an NFS share that is setup.
   I am using friendlyelec's [openmediavault](https://www.openmediavault.org/) image for the os which is debian based.

-Managed switch

-  Right now the switch is just being used as a simple ethernet port extender off of my AP for my house, but it supports vlans and I have used it to test certain configurations for the switches I use at work and it is a nice place to expieriment with new ideas I have for layer 2/ Layer 3 networking.
-(Data Link and Internet/transport Layers)
+# (Edited) Ubiquiti EdgeSwitch 5XP

+  I made a change to my switch.
+I am actually using a Ubiquiti switch now for two reasons.
+  1. It is far quieter than my old managed switch.
+It had a fan blowing all of the time, and I think my room is at least 20 db quieter now.
+  2. The switch can run Openwrt, so it technically is a router.
+Which may be confusing, but I like the fact that the switch can run open source software.

+  I did run into some difficulties setting up the switch on my network, which I will talk about here ![[multi\ router\ home\ lab.md]]

-Router and AP
+# Router and AP

   I got these from the job that I work at.
-They are WIFI 7 devices that are openwrt based with some extra programs for configuration.
+They are WiFi 7 devices that are openwrt based with some extra programs for configuration.
 I can't really say a lot about these device's since I do not want to leak anything about them.

-Lastly, I have my Nixos PC
+# Lastly, I have my Nixos PC

   First, I will talk about why I chose [Nixos](https://nixos.org/) instead of just any Linux distribution.
 This can honestly be a section itself, and when
   I make a new blog post about it, I will link it here.
 In short, I think Nixos is well suited for a homelab, becuase it allows for easy deployments,